 Dustin Gavin (M.A.R. religion & visual art ’17) a native of Mobile, Alabama, is a New York City-based digital media artist who has spent the past few years focusing on experimental sound and video works that explore the duplicities of the body, gender, race, and identity.
 He holds a B.A. in Journalism from Howard University, an M.A. in Media Studies and Film from The New School, and will investigate the roles of race and gender in American Religious History through the lens of the Visual Arts in the Institute of Sacred Music.
 In exploring this synthesis, Dustin intends to further inform notions of the Black queer religious experience in America by creating digital works which provoke social commentary that complicate the effects and affects of that lived experience.
 Preoccupied with storytelling, Dustin believes that media has a responsibility to tell compelling stories, foster education, and provide insight to the world around us.

-Josiah Hamill (M.M. ’18) is an organist, violinist, and pianist who is already known for his passion, musicality, and virtuosity.
+Josiah Hamill (M.M. organ ’18) is an organist, violinist, and pianist who is already known for his passion, musicality, and virtuosity.
 He has received numerous awards and recognitions in both organ and violin.
 As an organist, he was twice selected as one of six finalists in the Arthur Poister Scholarship Competition in Organ Playing, an international competition based in Syracuse, NY.
 He was runner-up in the American Guild of Organists Regional Competition for Young Organists.
 Josiah received his B.M. with dual concentrations in organ and violin, graduating summa cum laude with distinctions from Lamont School of Music at the University of Denver, where he studied under Dr. Joseph Galema (organ) and Linda Wang (violin).
 He was Lamont’s Presser Scholar and is a member of Pi Kappa Lambda.

-An Ohio native, Andrew Hendrixson (M.A.R. ’18) studied art and English as an undergraduate at Mount Vernon Nazarene University before earning an M.F.A. in painting and drawing in 2011 at the University of Florida.
+An Ohio native, Andrew Hendrixson (M.A.R. religion & visual arts ’18) studied art and English as an undergraduate at Mount Vernon Nazarene University before earning an M.F.A. in painting and drawing in 2011 at the University of Florida.
 Before coming to Yale, he returned to Mount Vernon as a professor in the department of art and design, had an extended residency at the Whale and Star Studio in Miami, Florida, and drove around the country in a rented van as part of an experimental and performance-based art piece entitled “The House Shows Project.”
 In addition to engaging the theological implications of the arts, he seeks to find ways to reimagine the discourse of contemporary art away from the cynicism in which it seems content, and toward a more rigorous, embodied, and humanizing endeavor.